Device-independent Randomness Expansion with Entangled Photons

-In our device-independent setup we do not need to trust the equipment at the source, and we also do not need to trust most of the equipment at Alice and Bob.
+In our device-independent setup we do not need to trust the source, and we also do not need to trust most of the equipment at Alice and Bob.
 However, as with all similar cryptographic protocols, the recording devices (computers and time taggers) must be trusted.
 If an adversary had access to these devices before or during our experiment, they could compromise the security of our protocol by replacing the experimental records with preprogrammed outputs.
-Moreover, as with any loophole-free Bell test, we must assume that Alice's and Bob's settings choices are independent~\cite{bell:qc1993a,shalm:qc2015a}.
-We ensure that their settings choices are space-like separated, and that the untrusted equipment at Alice, Bob, and the source do not know in advance when a spot-checking trial will occur or what the settings choice will be.
+Moreover, we assume that Alice's and Bob's settings choices used in the spot-checking trial are independent~\cite{bell:qc1993a,shalm:qc2015a}, and that the untrusted equipment at Alice, Bob, and the source do not know in advance when a spot-checking trial will occur or what the settings choices will be.
+We ensure that the measurement processes of Alice and Bob are space-like separated as shown in figure~\ref{fig:setup} (c).

 We use an experimental setup, shown in figure~\ref{fig:setup}, that is based on those reported in Refs.~\cite{shalm:qc2015a, bierhorst:qc2018a, zhang_y:qc2018a}.
 Due to our low per-pulse probability of generating a pair of photons from downconversion, it is advantageous to aggregate $8$ consecutive pulses into a single trial.
 This corresponds to a rate of about $10$ million total trials per second and an average of 153 spot-checking trials per second.
 Spot uses timing information and 17 random bits to determine which trial corresponds to the end of a block as shown in figure~\ref{fig:setup} (a).
 For all trials except the last spot-checking trial in a block, Alice's and Bob's Pockels cells are turned off.
-This implements settings choice $a$ and $b$ for Alice and Bob respectively as described in figure ~\ref{fig:setup} (b).
+This implements settings choice $a$ and $b$ for Alice and Bob respectively as described in figure~\ref{fig:setup} (b).
 Over the course of two weeks we collected $110.3$ hours worth of data (see Methods for more details).